- What is Repo Rate?

 - Repo Rate vs Reverse Repo Rate- What is the Difference?

 - Bank Rate vs Repo Rate- What is the Difference?

 Repo Rates influence our economy largely.
 It is the rate of interest at which the RBI lends money to commercial banks or financial institutions.
 It lends the money against government securities.
 The changes in Repo Rates affect the economy by controlling the cash that moves through it.
 RBI slashes the rates to supply more money to the economy.
 When the repo rate goes up it slows down the economy.
-The current repo rate announced by MPC (Monetary Policy Council) of RBI in May 2022 is 4.40%.
+The current repo rate announced by MPC (Monetary Policy Council) of RBI on 7th December 2022 is 6.25%.

 What is Repo Rate?

 The full form of ‘REPO’ Rate is ‘Repurchasing Option’ Rates and it is also known as a ‘Repurchase Agreement’.
 In times of financial difficulty, banks and financial institutions need loans and pay interest against the funds.

 RBI being the apex bank of the country lends funds to commercial banks after they pledge their securities.
 Commercial banks sell their securities such as gold, treasury bills, or bonds to RBI.
 They repurchase these securities after repaying the loan.
 It is also the rate of interest at which RBI lends funds to the banks against their securities.

 The monetary policy council sets the repo rate and influences economic activity through it.
 Repurchasing Option rate impacts liquidity in the economy by determining the rise or drop of the money supply.
 In turn, these changes drive the retail lending policies of commercial banks.
 It changes the rate of interest on home loans, bank deposits, and retail loans.